RyanVerizon/airwallex-test/README.md

 # airwallex-test

-This is a Frontend Code Challenge for Airwallex using React, build with Webpack
+This is a Frontend Code Challenge for Airwallex using React, build with Webpack.

 ## Install